Home-Logo

 • Production of 3D cultures compatible with screening and imaging workflows

-CERO 3D Incubator & Bioreactor enables scalable, low-shear 3D culture of organoids and spheroids in a controlled, physiologically relevant environment.
+CERO 3D Incubator and Bioreactor enables scalable, low-shear 3D culture of organoids and spheroids in a controlled, physiologically relevant environment.

 • Dynamic suspension culture using bi-directional rotation to improve viability, structure, and reproducibility